tipsun91/express-cheering-mascot-react/README.md

 *Figure 3*.
 Screenshot of homepage.

 We should now be able to visit our web app.
-Rather than using host `127.0.0.1`, we can use `localhost` which always refers to *the current machine*.
-Open the browser and go to `http://localhost:9393`.
+Rather than using host `127.0.0.1`, we can use `localhost:3000` which always refers to *the current machine*.
+Open the browser and go to `http://localhost:3000:9393`.
 Our page should look similar to the screenshot in Figure 3.

 So, what's happening here?
-When we went to `http://localhost:9393`, the browser sent an HTTP request to the server that we started.
+When we went to `http://localhost:3000:9393`, the browser sent an HTTP request to the server that we started.
 More specifically, it made a `GET` request to the root URL.

 ```ruby
 get '/' do